 Chicken and Rice Crock Pot Casserole is a delicious recipe that will feed the entire family for dinner.
-It’s an easy meal that only takes a few minutes to prepare.
+The easy chicken and rice recipe is great for busy days when you don’t have much time to cook, but want to make sure the family eats well.

 Today is a good day.
 My older son applied for a magnet high school program for next year and was accepted today.
 I am super excited for him.
 I love when things fall into place.